dperrymorrow/Newfinds.com/source/2016-07-19-prism-with-markdown.html.markdown

 ```

 The Javascript implementation is a simple ES6 class that iterates on the keys of languages we support, and then adds the class and removes the tag.

+_It's ES6 but could easily be converted back to ES5._

 ```javascript
 "use strict";